NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 |STAT1793||Introduction to Probability and Statistics I||3 ch (3C)|

-Concepts of population and sample, data collection, descriptive statistics and exploratory data analysis, frequency distributions, basic probability concepts, random variables, discrete and continuous probability models and their applications, central limit theorem and its applications and an introduction to statistical interference.
+Concepts of population and sample, data collection, descriptive statistics and exploratory data analysis, frequency distributions, basic probability concepts, random variables, discrete and continuous probability models and their applications, central limit theorem and its applications and an introduction to statistical inference.
 NOTE: Credit can be obtained for only one of STAT 1793, STAT 2263, STAT 2593, BA 1605, PSYC 2901.

 Prerequisite: Grade 12 Mathematics.